Song requests, music through your Twitch chat bot

 Song request chat commands

-All the chat commands for the song request feature are built-in, and you can fully adjust their settings and responses from their menu.
+All the chat commands for the Song Request feature are built into Moobot, and you have full control to adjust their settings and responses.

-Just follow these steps to activate a song request chat command:
+Follow these steps to activate and adjust a Song Request chat command:

 «Features»